-Rick Fraser, Senior Authorizations Specialist, Crown Land Authorizations

-Kootenay Boundary

-TO: Chair and Directors File No: BL851-13

-PL20180000065

-SUBJECT: Electoral Area B: Electoral Area B Zoning Amendment (Boulder

-Mountain Resort) Bylaw No. 851-13

-DESCRIPTION: Report from Erica Hartling, Development Services Assistant, dated

-November 21, 2018.

-3069 Trans Canada Hwy, West Revelstoke

-THAT: "Electoral Area B Zoning Amendment (Boulder Mountain Resort) Bylaw No. 851-13" be given second reading, as amended, this 7th day of held;

-THAT: a public hearing to hear representations on Electoral Area B Zoning Amendment (Boulder Mountain Resort) Bylaw No. 851-13 be

-AND THAT: notice of the public hearing be given by staff of the Regional District on behalf of the Board in accordance with Section 466 of the of the public hearing to the Board.

-Local Government Act;

-AND FURTHER THAT: the holding of the public hearing be delegated to Alternate Director Andy Parkin of Electoral Area B, being that in which the land concerned is located, and the Alternate Director give a report
+K7~

+Rick Fraser, Senior Authorizations Specialist, Crown Land Authorizations Kootenay Boundary то: Chair and Directors File No: BL851-13 PL20180000065 SUBJECT: Electoral Area B: Electoral Area B Zoning Amendment (Boulder Mountain Resort) Bylaw No. 851-13 DESCRIPTION: Report from Erica Hartling, Development Services Assistant, dated November 21, 2018.
+3069 Trans Canada Hwy, West Revelstoke RECOMMENDATION #1: THAT: "Electoral Area B Zoning Amendment (Boulder Mountain Resort) Bylaw No. 851-13" be given second reading, as amended, this 7 th day of December, 2018.
+RECOMMENDATION #2: THAT: a public hearing to hear re Zoning Amendment (Boulder Mour held; • AND THAT: notice of the public hear District on behalf of the Board in a Local Government Act; , .
+AND FURTHER THAT: the holding of Alternate Director Andy Parkin of E the land concerned is located, and of the public hearing to the Board. lectoral Are a B, being that in which